Demenkop/FTG-modules/README.md

 # botFTgEdited
 ## About
-This is a repo of [bothub plugins](https://github.com/mkaraniya/BotHub/tree/master/stdplugins)(or something else), that are optimized for [Friendly Telegram](https://github.com/friendly-telegram) userbot. **Remember**, that all these plugins can cause ban of your telegram, I'm not responsible for your actions.
+This is a repo of [bothub plugins](https://github.com/mkaraniya/BotHub/tree/master/stdplugins) (or something else), that are optimized for [Friendly Telegram](https://github.com/friendly-telegram) userbot. **Remember**, that all these plugins can cause ban of your telegram, I'm not responsible for your actions.
+All the plugins i've changed are marked with #.

 ## List of plugins